Prevention

 Zoonoses in veterinary medicine

-Zoonoses in veterinary medicine Read more »
+Zoonoses in veterinary medicine Read More »

-Bacterial urinary tract infections are often diagnosed in dogs and cats.
-Although bacterial cystitis in dogs can occur in both sexes and in all age groups, it is observed older than 10 years, especially in castrated females and animals.
-The antimicrobial means used for treatment have not changed significantly, but concern about increasing antibiotic resistance increases.
-Careful and responsible handling of antimicrobial drugs is therefore essential.
-There are new recommendations for which types of bacteriuria should be treated, which antibiotics should be considered as first -line therapy and how long the treatment should take place.¹
+Bacterial urinary tract infections are frequently diagnosed in dogs and cats.
+Although bacterial cystitis can occur in dogs of both sexes and all ages, in cats it is observed primarily in spayed females and animals older than 10 years.
+The antimicrobial agents used for treatment have not changed significantly, but there is growing concern about increasing antibiotic resistance.
+Therefore, careful and responsible use of antimicrobial medications is essential.
+There are new recommendations regarding which types of bacteriuria should be treated, which antibiotics should be considered as first-line therapy, and how long treatment should last.1

-Infections of the lower urinary tract Read more »
+Lower urinary tract infections Read More »

 Fecal transplantation in dogs and cats